StackVista/stackstate-docs/stackpacks/integrations/aws.md

 ### Deploy AWS Cloudformation stack

 The StackState AWS Cloudformation stack is deployed in your AWS account.
 It provides the minimum level of access required to collect topology, telemetry and logs.
-There are three methods of deployment:
+Quick deployment links and a default StackState ClourFormation template are provided below.

 - [Quick deployment](#quick-deployment) - Deploy all resources to a region in an account using a link.
-- [StackState template deployment](#stackstate-template-deployment) - Download a CloudFormation template to integrate into your own deployment workflow.
+- [StackState CloudFormation template](#stackstate-template-deployment) - Download the StackState CloudFormation template to integrate into your own deployment workflow.

-- [Manual deployment](#manual-deployment) - Deploy all resources manually to gain full control over StackState's access.
+If workarounds are required for an environment, advanced AWS users can configure their own template using the [required AWS resources](#required-aws-resources).
+For the majority of installations it is recommended to use the [StackState ClourFormation template](#stackstate-template-deployment) as it provides an easy upgrade path for future versions and reduces the maintenance burden.

 #### Quick deployment